Air Knife Systems

 Frequently Asked Questions

-Even when the buyer has selected the air knife and blower specifications based on past experience, it is still recommended that the supplier reviews the application and agrees with the buyer’s selections.
-Getting the air knife system supplier’s written quotation with the system performance guarantee assures the buyer gets properly sized equipment for the intended objective.
+Even when the buyer has selected the air knife and blower specifications based on past experience, it is still recommended that Sonic reviews the application and agrees with the buyer’s selections.
+Getting a Sonic air knife system written quotation with the system performance guarantee assures the buyer gets properly sized equipment for the intended objective.

 There are many factors in determining an effective and efficient air knife system, which include but are not limited to:

-• Is the air knife system designed for a location >1000Ft ASL?
+- Is the air knife system designed for a location’s temperature range and altitude?

-• List the min to max ambient air temp to the blower and min to max discharge air knife temp.
+- List the minimum to maximum ambient air temperature for the blower and the minimum to maximum discharge air knife temperature.

-• Are the materials of construction for the air knife system compatible with the application?
+- Are the construction materials for the air knife system compatible with the application?

-Adding hot air to air knives is a common request, but knowing what air temperature is truly required for the air knife application is the first question.
+Adding hot air is a common request, but knowing what air temperature is truly required for the air knife application is the first question.
 Only a small percentage of applications need heat to supplement high-velocity air knives.

 For the vast majority of continuous sheet and web coating drying applications, where 150°F-275°F IR or UV heater panels have been the standard for flash drying of water-based coatings, Sonic Air Systems’ patented “heater-less” hot air blower air knife technology is a proven game changer.
 In virtually every coating drying application, Sonic’s drying zone is less than 12” long; the air knife temps are 50-75% lower than heater panels, the total blower drying energy is 50% less, and most installations are simpler and lower cost.

-The use of in-line electric closed coil tube heaters powered air knife systems plus large 3-phase heater control panels are commonly used, particularly when hot air knife systems must melt or keep in semi-molten state polymers and metalized coatings requiring 275F-1000°F temps.
-Sonic hot air knife technology cannot generate tube heater temperatures, but there are many other applications where the >275F temps are simply not necessary.
+The use of in-line electric closed coil tube heaters, powered air knife systems, plus large 3-phase heater control panels is commonly used, particularly when hot air knife systems must melt or keep in a semi-molten state polymers and metalized coatings requiring 275F-1000°F temps.
+Sonic hot air knife technology cannot generate tube heater temperatures, but there are many other applications where the > 275°F temperatures are simply not necessary.
 Our hot air knives routinely produce equal or better drying results at much lower temperatures than many customers request, requiring up to 50% less energy with lower equipment and installation costs, while being an intrinsically safer system.

 High-velocity air knives blowing any liquid off products as they pass by on a conveyor, particularly when the air knife zone is enclosed within a tunnel, requires equipment to prevent the aerosol from affecting the surrounding factory environment while capturing and/or reusing the blow-off liquid as well as preventing the liquid or spray from the air knife action from re-contaminating the product surfaces which are being blown off.
 Optimizing the air knife positioning together with the tunnel design allows for bulk water to be effectively contained and directed to the drain lines for discharge.